OMICRON

-Omicron was a playful one-time performance and exploration of microscopy and macroscopy— radio astronomy, bacteria, and microalgae; human effort, the seeming meaninglessness of tiny lives, unshakable hope, parallel worlds, the seeing of the unseeable, and the power of little things.
+Omicron is a site-responsive performance and exploration of microscopy and macroscopy— radio astronomy, bacteria, and microalgae; human effort, the seeming meaninglessness of tiny lives, unshakable hope, parallel worlds, seeing the unseeable, and the power of little things.

 greenbank